GDQuest/website/content/news/2018/06/godot-course-update-7/index.md

 categories = ["news"]
 date = "2018-06-01T18:19:32+09:00"
 description = "Like every month, the Godot 3 course got a new chapter.
-This time it's dedicated to boss creation, the State programming patterns and all the techniques you'll need to create a convincing pattern-based boss in Godot." tags = ["gdquest", "godot 3", "godot course update", "gamedev", "boss godot", "godot game engine"] title = "Godot 3 course: the boss chapter is out!" type = "post"
+This time it's dedicated to boss creation, the State programming patterns and all the techniques you'll need to create a convincing pattern-based boss in Godot." keywords = ["gdquest", "godot 3", "godot course update", "gamedev", "boss godot", "godot game engine"] title = "Godot 3 course: the boss chapter is out!" type = "post"